forgionyc/forgionyc/README.md

 😄 Currently looking for a challenging and dynamic work environment that offers growth opportunities and professional advancement.

-⚡ My goal in life is to deliver quality products, services, and solutions that have an impact on everyone's lives through cutting-edge technologies.
+⚡ My goal in life is to deliver high-quality products, services, and solutions using cutting-edge technologies to deeply enhance and positively impact the lives of individuals globally.

 <!--[![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:Fernando.Roldan.Zafra@gmail.com)-->